-Objective 1: F2 from 663 crosses (made in 2021) were planted in September 2021 for field selection in the summer of 2022.
-521 new crosses were made among 55 parents in February 2022.
-The parents were primarily identified from among field planted routine NDSU breeding program material.
-FHB phenotyping was not effective due to its laborious nature, limited personnel, irregular natural epidemics and low heritability (in single plant assessments) in segregating populations.
-However, marker analyses that were performed at the ARS Genotyping Center in Fargo greatly aided the selection of FHB resistant parents.
-In addition, marker and phenotyping data from the Northern FHB Screening Nursery, NRPN, RGON and ARS Genotyping laboratory at KSU were used to identify resistant parents.
+Objective 1: F2 from 663 crosses (made in 2021) were planted for field selection in 2022.
+521 new (2022) crosses were made among 55 parents that were primarily identified from among field planted routine NDSU breeding program material.
+FHB phenotyping of segregating populations was not effective due to no/irregular natural infection.
+However, marker analyses performed at the ARS Genotyping Center in Fargo, plus marker and phenotyping data from the Northern FHB Screening Nursery, NRPN, RGON and ARS Genotyping laboratory at KSU were used to identify resistant parents.
 Of the 521 new crosses, 325 involved one or more FHB resistant parent (primarily Fhb1, but also Qfhs.ifa-5A, Qfhb.rwg-5A.1, Qfhb.rwg-5A.2 and the Everest 2DL_QTL).
-Use of a highly specific Fhb1 marker allowed rapid progress in establishing the gene; however, lack of universal markers for the remaining genes seriously hampers their introgression.
+Use of a highly specific Fhb1 marker allows for rapid progress in establishing the gene; however, lack of universal markers for the remaining genes seriously hampers their introgression.

 Objective 2.
-Study (i): The transfer of resistance QTL Qfhb.rwg-5A.1 and Qfhb.rwg-5A.2 from PI277012 (in GP80) to HRWW was completed.
-During the report period, a winter wheat B3F1 population (GP80/Novus-4//Monument/3/2ND Noreen) of 132 plants was evaluated for SNP haplotypes (Infinium wheat 90K SNP platform), two SSR markers and FHB Type II resistance (greenhouse).
-Nine lines were derived and their resistance confirmed in a further greenhouse FHB trial.
-The results suggested that eight lines had resistance comparable to GP80 with the Qfhb.rwg-5A.2 markers occurring in all eight and the (Form - PPR21) Qfhb.rwg-5A.1 markers occurring in four lines.
-The eight selections constitute a valuable HWW resistance breeding resource and were already used in the 2022 crossing block.
-The selections will be included and evaluated in field trials from 2023 and will continue to be used extensively in future crossing blocks.
-Study (ii): Pre-breeding was done aiming to develop semi-dwarf inbred lines that are FHB resistant, winter-hardy, high-yielding, and also leaf, stem, and stripe rust resistant.
-Eight cross combinations were produced utilizing eight winter wheat genotypes with one or more of the desired traits.
-Greenhouse-based single seed descent (SSD) inbreeding with phenotypic selection steps was used for line development.
-F_3 -derived F_4 populations were evaluated for grain yield in an un-replicated field trial.
-Four single plants (spikes) were selected (phenotype) from each of the nine highest yielding families and threshed individually.
+Study (i): The transfer of Qfhb.rwg-5A.1 and Qfhb.rwg-5A.2 from PI277012 (in GP80) to HRWW was completed.
+A winter wheat B_3F_1 population (GP80/Novus-4//Monument/3/2ND Noreen) of 132 plants was evaluated for SNP haplotypes (Infinium wheat 90K SNP platform), two SSR markers and FHB Type II resistance (greenhouse).
+Eight resistant lines were derived (the Qfhb.rwg-5A.2 markers occurred in all eight and the Qfhb.rwg-5A.1 markers occurred in four lines) and confirmed in a further FHB trial.
+The selections were already used in the 2022 crossing block.
+Study (ii) aimed to develop semi-dwarf inbred lines that are FHB resistant, winter-hardy, high-yielding, and also leaf, stem, and stripe rust resistant from crosses among eight winter wheat genotypes with the desired traits.
+Greenhouse-based SSD inbreeding with phenotypic selection was used to develop F3-derived F4 populations for grain yield testing in an un-replicated field trial.
+Four spikes were selected from each of the nine highest yielding families.
 Five seeds from each selected spike were used for marker-based selection.
 Study (iii): A double cross (16M10) was subjected early generation yield selection in an attempt to derive high yielding lines with Fhb1.

 Following modified SSD inbreeding from a large F_1 population, near-random $F{3:4}$ inbred lines were established and planted in an un-replicated yield trial.
-The 40 best F{3:5} lines were again planted in a replicated yield trial.
+The 40 best $F{3:5}$ lines were again planted in a replicated yield trial.
 The highest yielding selections were then analyzed with markers to establish inbred lines.

-Objective 3: Annually, SSD inbreeding is initiated from 30-40 promising (high yield with resistance to FHB and other diseases) cross combinations to achieve generation acceleration and hasten the development of FHB resistant inbred lines.
-SSD is used in place of doubled haploid (DH) development as it is cheaper and in line with the project's available resources.
-Modified SSD with selection for simply inherited traits is also less wasteful compared to DH development.
-Crosses are chosen that have at least one parent that is believed to be FHB resistant.
+Objective 3: Annually, SSD inbreeding is initiated from 30-40 promising (high yield with resistance to FHB and other diseases) cross combinations to achieve generation acceleration.
+SSD is cheaper than doubled haploid development and in line with the project's available resources.
+The chosen crosses have at least one parent that is believed to be FHB resistant.
 F2 seedlings (± 96 plants/cross) are screened with mixed leaf and stem rust inoculum and during all stages of inbreeding the plants are selected (greenhouse) for height and fertility.
 The F{2:3} is planted in the field in the fall and subjected to single plant selection in the ensuing summer.
 Three sets of SSD selections have been handled in this manner during the report period.